zsparal/api-documentation/source/payments/recurring.rst

 In order to get started with recurring payments you need to require the customer's consent through a first payment.
 It's similar to a regular payment, but the customer is shown information about your organization, and the customer needs to complete the payment with the account or card that will be used for recurring charges in the future.
-After the first payment is completed succesfully, the customer's account or card will immediately be chargeable *on-demand*, or periodically through *subscriptions*.
+After the first payment is completed successfully, the customer's account or card will immediately be chargeable *on-demand*, or periodically through *subscriptions*.

 #.
 Create a unique customer using the :doc:`Customers API </reference/v2/customers-api/create-customer>`.